 Designing Engaging Learning

 Engaging students in their own learning has been shown to increase effort, motivation, and achievement among students.
-This year’s Seed Fund cohort showcases four efforts to do just that, whether by incorporating engineering design approaches throughout the curriculum at the John F. Kennedy STEM Innovation School, exploring project based learning in math and science through woodworking at the Donald McKay School, making real-world business and technology experiences accessible for all learners at Excel High, or creating opportunities for students to actively engage with current events and develop their own voice at New Mission Collegiate Academy.
+This year’s Seed Fund cohort showcases four efforts to do just that, whether by incorporating engineering design approaches throughout the curriculum at the John F. Kennedy STEM Innovation School, exploring project-based learning in math and science through woodworking at the Donald McKay School, making real-world business and technology experiences accessible for all learners at Excel High, or creating opportunities for students to actively engage with current events and develop their own voice at New Mission High School.

 - Engineering Design in Literacy, John F. Kennedy STEM Innovation School

-- Social Activism through Social Media, New Mission Collegiate High School
+- Social Activism through Social Media, New Mission High School

 - Project Based Learning in Math & Science, Donald McKay K-8 School with North Bennet Street School